Cultural and Social Events

 The birth of the town in spring 1420 took place under exceptional circumstances.
 It is linked not only to Jan Žižka, but also to Jan Hus, the great reformer of the Catholic church.
 Hus himself resided in the fortress of Kozí Hrádek Castle and in Sezimovo Ústí near the future location of Tábor in 1413 and 1414.
 This is where a group of Hus’ disciples and followers decided to make their ideals and dreams of a fair society come true.
 Their effort is also reflected in the biblical name, i.e. Mount Tabor in Palestine, which they chose to be the name of their new settlement.
 However, the town soon became mainly the center of the power of the Hussite movement.
 Within the framework of the Czech state, this town represented an autonomous political unit with its own economy, armed forces and even foreign policy…

 Let’s experience politics in practice.
 We will take you on an excursion to the Ministry of Foreign Affairs of the Czech Republic (mzv.cz) or the Office of the Government of the Czech Republic (vlada.cz).
-What is more, we are going to organize for you a discussion with a high state executive officer.
+What is more, for you we will organize a discussion with a high state executive officer.
 It is too early to prepare such an excursion in detail, so for now it must remain a surprise where we will visit and who we will meet.

-Excursion & Discussion: Radio Free Europe / Radio Liberty or a NGO
+Excursion & discussion: Radio Free Europe / Radio Liberty or an NGO

 The U.S. corporation Radio Free Europe / Radio Liberty (www.rferl.org) is based in Prague.
 On July 4, 1950, RFE went on the air for the first time with a broadcast to communist Czechoslovakia from a studio in New York City.
 Nowadays, RFE/RL journalists report the news in 20 countries where a free press is banned by the government or not fully established.
 They provide what many people cannot get locally: uncensored news, responsible discussion, and open debate.
 They broadcast to 20 countries in 25 languages, including Iran, Afghanistan, Pakistan, Russia, and the former Soviet republics of Central Asia.
 These journalists are on the front lines in the fight for media freedom in their countries and often put themselves at great risk to do their jobs.

-In the Czech Republic, many humanitarian non-governmental organizations are based.
+Many humanitarian non-governmental organizations are based in the Czech Republic, .
 The People in Need organization (clovekvtisni.cz/en) was established in 1992 by a group of Czech war correspondents who were no longer satisfied with merely relaying information about ongoing conflicts and began sending out aid.
 It gradually became established as a professional humanitarian organization striving to provide aid in troubled regions and support adherence to human rights around the world.
 Throughout the 25 years of its existence, People in Need has become one of the biggest non-profit organizations in Central Europe.
 In addition to humanitarian aid and human rights, it now also targets education and helps people living in social exclusion.

 Bowling

 Let’s bowl!
-Bowling is „a sport activity“ for everybody – both experienced players and people who are trying it for the first time in their life, can enjoy it together.
-That is what Czech people like about it and we believe you will like it as well.
+Bowling is “a sport activity” for everybody.
+Both experienced players and people who are trying it for the first time in their life, can enjoy it together.
+That is what Czech people like about it and we believe that you will like it as well.
 We will reserve places in a very nice bowling club, where you can also play billiards, air hockey, table soccer and darts. (bowlingdejvice.cz).

 Optional extension of your stay in Prague